Skip navigation

 • Produce a Professional Reflection, which records and plans further personal and professional development, and takes responsibility for the continued development of your own learning.

 You’ll be provided with all learning materials, including guidance for each module, ebook core texts, podcasts, presentations, articles to read, a discussion board and a wiki.
-We also offer the MA Higher Education Administration, Management and Leadership designed to help you develop an understanding of leadership and management within Higher Education.
+We also offer the MA Higher Education Administration, Management and Leadership course designed to help you develop an understanding of leadership and management within Higher Education.

 Modules